Isa Genzken: Work

 Since the end of the second half of the 1990s, Genzken has been conceptualizing sculptures and panel paintings in the shape of a bricolage of materials taken from DIY stores and from photographs and newspaper clippings.
 She often uses materials that underline the temporary character of her works.
 As part of her deep-set interest in urban space, she also arranges complex, and often disquieting, installations with mannequins, dolls, photographs, and an array of found objects.
 New Buildings for New York are assembled from found scraps of plastic, metal and pizza-box cardboard.
 The assemblages from the Empire/Vampire, Who Kills Death series, originally comprising more than twenty sculptures that were created following the attacks of September 11, are combinations of found objects – action figures, plastic vessels, and various elements of consumer detritus – arranged on pedestals in architecturally inspired, post-destruction scenes.
 Elefant (2006) is a column of cascading vertical blinds festooned with plastic tubes, foil, artificial flowers, fabric and some tiny toy soldiers and Indians.
 For her installation Oil, the artist transformed the German Pavilion at the 2007 Venice Biennale into a futuristic and morbid Gesamtkunstwerk.

-Genzken worked frequently with Zwiner, who held her Paris New York Exhibition from August 29-October 10 in 2020.
+Genzken worked frequently with Zwirner, who held her Paris New York Exhibition from August 29 to October 10, 2020.
 She had five solo exhibitions with him and this last one was her fifth.
 She has worked with him since 2010.
 The exhibition included Genzken's early work at the Kunstmuseum Basel.
 The installation of Genzken's recent "tower" sculptures.
 It was inspired by the artists decades-long fascination with architecture and urban skylines.
 She used multiple forms that include, vertical structures, of medium-density fiberboard with inclusion of a mirror foil, spray paint as well as other media.